 Today, my partner and I officially graduate from @UTLaw SJD Program, and #COVID19 or not we’ll have our couple’s picture in front of convocation hall & @TourCNTower #UofTGrad20 #convidulations to all. https://t.co/KHdWTzI6Ng pic.twitter.com/MZjMESWMdy— Haim Abraham (@HaimAbraham) June 2, 2020

 Polanyi – a passionate champion of nuclear disarmament – underscored the importance of learning from the global pandemic to avoid other “looming threats,” including climate change and nuclear war.

 “Education demands that you commit yourselves to the cause of reason, speaking out on its behalf,” he said.
 “Yesterday you were students; today you are also teachers.”

 Striking a hopeful tone, he added that “science is in the ascendant” and that U of T graduates will play a part in securing the future.

 “Though our meeting today is only virtual, your voices will be heard in coming years and will be vital as we negotiate the shoals that lie ahead,” he said.
 “We look forward to hearing from you.”

 The ceremony concluded with a scroll of the names and degrees of the Class of 2020.
 The list reflected graduates who were eligible as of May 25.
-A small number of graduates’ names did not appear as their graduation status was not finalized until after the date of production.
-The list will be updated in the coming weeks to capture the remaining names.
+A final version of the scrolling list can be seen here.

 The virtual ceremony will be archived at U of T’s Convocation Hub for several weeks.